Zulko/moviepy/_sources/user_guide/modifying.rst.txt

 .. _modifying#filters:

-Modify a clip apparence and timing using filters
+Modify a clip appearance and timing using filters
 ----------------------------------------------------------

-In addition to modify a clip properties and using effects, you can also modify the apparence or timing of a clip by using your own custom *filters* with :py:func:`~moviepy.Clip.Clip.time_transform`, :py:func:`~moviepy.Clip.Clip.image_transform`, and more generally with :py:func:`~moviepy.Clip.Clip.transform`.
+In addition to modifying a clip's properties and using effects, you can also modify the appearance or timing of a clip by using your own custom *filters* with :py:func:`~moviepy.Clip.Clip.time_transform`, :py:func:`~moviepy.Clip.Clip.image_transform`, and more generally with :py:func:`~moviepy.Clip.Clip.transform`.

-All thoses methods works by taking as first parameter a callback function that will receive either a clip frame, a timepoint, or both, and return a modified version of thoses.
+All these methods work by taking as first parameter a callback function that will receive either a clip frame, a timepoint, or both, and return a modified version of these.

 Modify only the timing of a Clip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can change the timeline of the clip with :py:meth:`time_transform(your_filter) <moviepy.Clip.Clip.time_transform>`.
-Where ``your_filter`` is a callback function taking clip time as a parameter and returning a new time :
+Where ``your_filter`` is a callback function taking clip time as a parameter and returning a new time:

 .. literalinclude:: /_static/code/user_guide/effects/time_transform.py
     :language: python